mosesfuraha/multi-quiz-moses/README.md

 - **Enhanced Responsiveness**: Improving the responsiveness for small screens and tablets.
 - **Additional Features**: Adding more features to improve user experience and functionality.

+### Known Issues

+- **Responsiveness for Smaller Screens**: Currently, the responsiveness is not fully working for smaller screens.
+This is an area of ongoing improvement.

 ## Getting Started

 To run this project locally, follow these steps: